Saturday, 24 January 2026

 The barmen in their new shirts.
 George is on the left with his hand on Helen's shoulder.

-This was a relief as I only had one summer dress.
 One day Jane and I hitched a lift in the plane and went to Mackay to buy some clothes.
-Doobie came with us and tried to squeeze out of a small round ventilation hole in the window.
+Doobie came with us and tried to squeeze through a small round ventilation hole in the window.
 Jane grabbed her rear end just in time.

 Alan borrowed a boat and Jayne, Alan, Doobie and I zoomed over to the uninhabited island.
 Doobie stood in the prow, her long hair flying in the wind.
 She looked like a film star and she knew it.

-The tide went out and we had to wade half a mile pulling the boat across sharp coral.
+The tide went out and to get back we had first to pull the boat through half a mile of shallow water across sharp coral.
 I cut one of my feet, it became infected and I had to bathe it every night for a week in salt water.
-We were pioneers.
-We looked after ourselves.

 At last it was my turn to see the Barrier Reef itself.
 We travelled by night, with staff sleeping on the deck and guests down below.
 I didn’t sleep much.
-It was too beautiful.
+It was all too beautiful.
 The next day we were offloaded on to a plateau covered with water a few inches deep.
 Again, we had strict instructions not to touch anything, not only because it was protected but also because everything was poisonous, if not deadly.

 I wandered around in borrowed plimsolls, not knowing quite what to do.
 I looked over the edge of the plateau and the reef fell away to bottomless blue.
 I thought I saw a shark cruising way down and stepped back hurriedly.